VictorSerur/obbba-tax-calculator/README.md

 # obbba-tax-calculator
-This is a simple tax calculator from the Big Beautiful Bill Act.
+This is a simple tax calculator for the Big Beautiful Bill Act passed earlier last year.